ericrasmussen/pyramid_redis_sessions/README.rst

 implements the `Pyramid ISession interface <http://docs.pylonsproject.org/projects/pyramid/en/latest/api/interfaces.html#pyramid.interfaces.ISession>`_.

-Why use Redis for your sessions
+Why Use Redis for Your Sessions
 ===============================
 Redis is fast, widely deployed, and stable.
 It works best when your data can fit in memory, but is configurable and still quite fast when you need to sync to disk.
 There are plenty of existing benchmarks, opinion pieces, and articles if you want to learn about its use cases.
-But for `pyramid_redis_sessions` I'm interested in it specifically for these reasons:
+But for `pyramid_redis_sessions`, I'm interested in it specifically for these reasons:

 * it really is bleeping fast (choose your own expletive)